CD930/dwm/README.md

 # About
-This is a fork of Luke Smith's dwm config based on suckless' dwm. all keybindings are in config.h
+This is a fork of Luke Smith's dwm config based on suckless' dwm.

+All keybindings are in config.h

 ## Installation
 ```sh